 History of JDL

-The historic vessel Jean de la Lune (JDL) was built in 1957 in Brittany.
-She was initially designed as one of the last French wooden Sailing Fishing Vessels without an engine, in Lorient and worked out of Douarnenez.
+In December 2017 Jean de la Lune (JDL) was added to the list of Historic Vessels in the UK.
+She was built in 1957 in Brittany as a fishing ship, one of the last French wooden Sailing Fishing Vessels without an engine, in Lorient and worked out of Douarnenez.
 She is constructed out of oak planks on an oak frame, and her graceful fine lines reflect those of a traditional French sailing vessel.
 JDL was originally designed for sail and subsequently she was fitted with an engine as motors generally displaced sails in response to the economic demands of the commercial environment.

 When her career as a fishing vessel ended in the mid 1970s, she was sold and converted by her new owners once again into a sailing vessel.
 The JDL was then taken to Colchester where her owners spent eight years stripping her down to the bare hull and rebuilding her as a Brigantine with accommodation for 16 people.

 In 1983 JDL started work as a charter vessel, primarily taking scuba divers around the Scottish Western Isles and becoming a familiar sight around the coast of St Kilda in particular.
 The winter of 1985 saw her depart for the Caribbean and the following year undertake a three month spell with Operation Raleigh.